 Along with any text that you might have sent in your message, the “R” also indicates that the recipient has seen any attached media or links.
 Part of what makes Kik Messenger a versatile application is its ability to network myriad types of media through a simple interface.
 This media is embedded within the message itself, so you can be sure that your chat partner has seen everything that you’ve linked.

 The three primary indicators for message status are also accompanied by a few, less common notifications.
-In addition to seeing your message’s status in relation to your recipient, these symbols will allow you to troubleshoot some of the simple difficulties that might crop up in the Kik Messenger app.
+In addition to seeing your message’s status in relation to your recipient, these mark symbols will allow you to troubleshoot some of the simple difficulties that might crop up in the Kik Messenger app.

 - If you see an ellipsis (…), this indicates that the application is having difficulty connecting to the Kik Messenger servers.

 This could occur for a multitude of reasons: unreliable internet access, a problem in the Kik Messenger application, or an error in the mobile device itself.
-The most common culprit is the former, and this can usually be discerned by first trying to resend the message, and then checking the status of your device data connection, be it Wi-Fi or otherwise.
+The most common culprit is the former, and this can usually be discerned by first trying to resend the message, and then checking the status of your device cellular data connection, be it Wi-Fi or otherwise.

 - A red exclamation mark (!) indicates that an error has occurred while attempting to send the message.